wpilibsuite/frc-docs/source/docs/zero-to-robot/step-2/wpilib-setup.rst

 This showcases a list of options included with the WPILib installation.

-- :guilabel:`Tools Only` installs just the WPILib tools (Pathweaver, Shuffleboard, RobotBuilder, SysID, Glass, and OutlineViewer) and JDK.
+- :guilabel:`Tools Only` installs just the WPILib tools (Pathweaver, Shuffleboard, RobotBuilder, SysId, Glass, and OutlineViewer) and JDK.
 - :guilabel:`Everything` installs the full development environment (VS Code, extensions, all dependencies), WPILib tools, and JDK.

 You will notice two buttons, :guilabel:`Install for this User` and :guilabel:`Install for all Users`. :guilabel:`Install for this User` only installs it on the current user account, and does not require administrator privileges.
 However, :guilabel:`Install for all Users` installs the tools for all system accounts and *will* require administrator access. :guilabel:`Install for all Users` is not an option for macOS and Linux.